Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: More details on the NNGP log-likelihood

 where we write $\mathbf{W}\left(\mathbf{s}_{1:i}\right)$ to mean random variables at the first $i$ location of the multivariate normal variable.
 This isn't immediately useful, as the term $f_{N}\left(W\left(\mathbf{s}_{N}\right)~\vert~\mathbf{W}\left(\mathbf{s}_{1:(N-1)}\right)\right)$ is almost as computationally expensive to compute as the full joint density.

-However, the nearest neighbour Gaussian process assumes a set of conditional independence constraints.
+However, the nearest neighbour Gaussian process imposes a set of conditional independence constraints.
 These constraints allows us to replace the conditioning set $\mathbf{W}\left(\mathbf{s}_{1:i}\right)$ with a much smaller one, which drastically reduces the computational burden of computing the densities.
-To describe the conditional independence constraints we introduce a set of reference locations $\mathcal{S}_{per}$ and order them so that the south-westernmost reference location is first and the north-easternmost reference location is last.
-A location $\mathbf{s}$ in $\mathcal{S}_{per}$ is conditionally independent of all other locations, given the $k$ geographically closest locations in $\mathcal{S}_{per}$ that came before it in the south-west to north-east ordering.
-A location $\mathbf{s}$ not in $\mathcal{S}_{per}$ is conditionally independent of all other locations, given the $k$ geographically closest locations in $\mathcal{S}_{per}$ regardless of the south-west to north-east ordering.
+To describe the conditional independence constraints we introduce a set of reference locations $\mathcal{S}_{per}$ and give them an order.
+In our implementation the first location in the order is arbitrary, and subsequent locations in the order are taken to be whichever as yet unordered location is closest to any location that is already ordered.
+A location $\mathbf{s}$ in $\mathcal{S}_{per}$ is conditionally independent of all other locations, given the $k$ geographically closest locations in $\mathcal{S}_{per}$ that came before it in the order.
+A location $\mathbf{s}$ not in $\mathcal{S}_{per}$ is conditionally independent of all other locations, given the $k$ geographically closest locations in $\mathcal{S}_{per}$ regardless of the order.
 We call these "$k$ closest locations" the parents of $\mathbf{s}$, or $\delta\mathbf{s}$ for short, and choose $k$ to be some small number e.g.,~$k=15$.

 Given a set of observed locations and user-chosen $\mathcal{S}_{per}$, we encode the above conditional independence constraints in a directed acyclic graph (DAG) named $\mathcal{G}$.
 The vertices of the graph are the set of all locations considered.
 There is a directed edge from vertex $i$ to vertex $j$ iff $\mathbf{s}_{j}$ is a parent of $\mathbf{s}_{i}$.